bitemyapp/teef/posts/2014-03-25-when-nested-io-actions-are-wanted.md

 title: Mutable closures in Haskell and nested IO
 ---

 In my [last post](/posts/2014-03-24-monads-bind-join-actions.html), I described IO (IO ()) as being a sign you might've made a mistake unless you knew it was what you wanted.
-There's are patterns which involve using a closed-over mutable reference for things like counters.
+There are patterns which involve using a closed-over mutable reference for things like counters.
 This naturally leads to nested IO actions.

 Note for the new Haskell users: you probably don't need this and there are more thread-safe ways to do mutable counters than IORef.